✓ Allows you to stand longer

-In this article, our resident physiotherapist Pauline discusses how many people with lower back pain have seen significant improvements as the result of using a standing desk.
+In this article, our resident physiotherapist Paulina discusses how many people with lower back pain have seen significant improvements as the result of using a standing desk.

 Benefits of Standing Desks for People with Back Pain

 How People with Back Pain should use a Standing Desk